 Southeastern Bible College 2545 Valleydale Road, Birmingham Al. 35244

 Awards: Inductee in Delta Epsilon Chi Society in the Association for Biblical Higher Education, Who’s Who Among American College Students, Dean’s list all four years, 2012 Class Valedictorian

 New Orleans Baptist Theological Seminary 3939 Gentilly Blvd.
 New Orleans, LA.
 70126

 Major: Theology with a Specialization in Philosophy

-High & Middle School Bible Teacher– I’m currently teaching Bible at Crescent City Christian School located in Metairie, LA.
+High & Middle School Bible Teacher– I’m currently teaching Bible and history at Crescent City Christian School located in Metairie, LA.

 Youth & College Minister– I was college and youth minister at Grace Presbyterian Church in Metairie, LA for almost four years.
 Responsibilities include leading bible studies, leading discussion groups, discipling youth, and fostering greater maturity in Christ.

 Youth Intern– I spent the summer of 08 serving my youth group before going to begin studying Bible/Theology at SEBC.
 Responsibilities included organizing activities, leading bible studies, prayer and accountability assistance, and basically whatever the youth minister desired.

 FBC/CBC Sunday School Teacher– For the past five years, I have frequently taught Sunday school for the college-aged class as-well-as filling in for many adult and youth classes.
 Responsibilities included creating, organizing, and teaching lessons as-well-as facilitating small groups.